1javid/Paint-Project/README.md

 # About

-🟥 This desktop application lets the user generate a selected number of random shapes.
+🟥 A desktop application that lets the user generate a selected number of random shapes.

 🟦 The user can save/load the current set of shapes for durability.
 Anytime later, they can open the existing set to generate shapes (the same shape with randomly selected characteristics).